biaslab/biaslab-hugo/content/teaching/bmlip.md

 News and Announcements
 </h2>

-- As much as possible we use the [Piazza course site](https://piazza.com/class/l9n5gnieu4k6tl) for new announcements.
+- (15-Nov-2023) Please sign up for Piazza (Q&A platform) at [signup link](https://piazza.com/tue.nl/winter2024/5ssd0).
+As much as possible we will use the Piazza site for new announcements as well.

 ## Instructors